stevenhggns/Buckley_Lab_SIP_project_protocols/nucleotide_conc/picogreen.md

 ## Printing this protocol

+See **Printing protocols** in the [README](../README.md)

 * View this Markdown file on GitHub, then in your URL bar of your browser replace the git**hub**.com part of the URL with git**print**.com
 * The Markdown file will be rendered as a PDF for easy printing or downloading.

+# Automated Picogreen protocol (using the Hamilton robot)

+## Basic method

+* Select the correct robot method
+* The method will prompt you for all of the materials needed (e.g., picogreen & DNA standard)
+* Run the method in simulation mode to get an idea of what to expect.

+## Notes on CsCl gradient fractionation quantification

+* Using 2 ul of each fraction per Picogreen rxn should be adequate, even at the ends of the gradient.
+* Use 5 ul of each fraction if you want higher precision.

+# Manual Picogreen protocol

 ## Notes